Do Go On - 397 - Aviator Charles Kingsford Smith

 Go on a TikTok and look at the comments under those sort of videos.

-Australians will tell you how laid back they are.
+Australians will tell you how laid back there.

 Yeah, we're very chill.